Hilleberg Anjan 2

 Stability during windy weather was quite good.
 I can't say the Anjan is as solid as my Soulo dome but this is an apples to oranges comparison.
 The Soulo is a 4 season tent that is fully free standing/self supporting while the Anjan is a non-free standing tunnel that must be pegged out in order to get an optimal pitch.

-During high winds there was a little flapping of the sidewalls but it was nothing that caused any great deal of concern in regards to the conditions that I subjected it too.
+During high winds there was a little flapping of the exterior sidewalls on the Anjan 2 but it was nothing that caused any great deal of concern in regards to the conditions that I subjected it too.

 The tent did flex a little when exposed to shifting winds(noticeable when the tent was hit broadside) but the Anjan never really caused me any great deal of concern.